-Kate Upton Congratulates Justin Verlander, Astros After ALCS Game 6 Win
+NESN

 Adorable.

-The Astros will play Game 1 of the World Series against the Washington Nationals at 8:08 p.m.
+The Astros will play Game 1 of the World Series against the Washington Nationals on Tuesday at 8:08 p.m.
 ET.

 Thumbnail photo via Brad Penner/USA TODAY Sports Images